 - The administrative stipend per position has been increased from $500 per intern to $750 per intern.

-Each organization participating in the program is awarded a grant ranging from $5,000 – $6,500 per intern.
+Each organization participating in the program is awarded a grant ranging from $6,000 – $6,750 per intern.
 The amount an organization receives and the number of internship positions it may request support for depends on the applicant’s budget size (the total operating revenue less in-kind for the organization’s most recently completed fiscal year).

 Student Recruitment And Selection

-NOTE: Funded organizations are responsible for recruiting and selecting a student who meets eligibility requirements for the program.
+NOTE: funded organizations are responsible for recruiting and selecting a student who meets eligibility requirements for the program.

 In 2017, the Board of Supervisors expanded the number of positions funded through the program as part of the Cultural Equity and Inclusion Initiative (CEII) in recognition of the unique role of workforce development opportunities like the Arts Internship Program in addressing continued disparities of equity and access to arts careers.
 The Board stipulated that the additional positions be reserved for community college students, emphasizing inclusivity of those from communities that experience barriers to arts access.

 All organizations are encouraged to be inclusive in recruiting and hiring students of all backgrounds, including community college students.